 - Awards are not guaranteed for those who meet the program eligibility requirements.
-To determine an applicant’s eligibility for a Cal Grant C, California Student Aid Commission (CSAC) also reviews your work experience, educational history and vocational aptitude.
-These information must be provided on the Cal Grant C Supplement Form.
+To determine an applicant’s eligibility for a Cal Grant C, California Student Aid Commission (CSAC) also reviews your work experience, educational history, and vocational aptitude.
+This information must be provided on the Cal Grant C Supplement Form.

 Who can apply: